Wałbrzych: Post-war period

-After World War II, Waldenburg became again part of Poland under border changes demanded by the Soviet Union at the Potsdam Conference and was renamed to its historic Polish name Wałbrzych.
-Many of the Germans living in the city fled or were expelled in accordance to the Potsdam Agreement.
+After World War II, a previously unknown mass grave of roughly 18,000 murdered Jews was discovered in or near Wałbrzych.
+Waldenburg became again part of Poland under border changes demanded by the Soviet Union at the Potsdam Conference and was renamed to its Polish name Wałbrzych.
+Many of the Germans living in the city fled or were expelled.
 The town was repopulated by Poles, initially those who already were brought to the city as forced labourers by the Germans after the fall of the Warsaw Uprising, then prisoners of the nearby Gross-Rosen concentration camp and prisoners-of-war.
 Afterwards they were joined by Poles from central Poland and those expelled from former eastern Poland annexed by the Soviet Union, particularly from Borysław, Drohobycz and Stanisławów, as well as Poles returning from France and Belgium and from forced labour in Germany.
 Also some Jews, Czechs, Romanis and Yugoslavs came to the city.
 Wałbrzych was one of the few areas where a number of Germans were held back as they were deemed indispensable for the economy, e.g. coal mining.
 Also nearly 700 Greeks, refugees of the Greek Civil War, settled in Wałbrzych in the 1950s, however, most returned to Greece after 1983.

 The city was relatively unscathed by the Second World War, and as a result of combining the nearby administrative districts with the town and the construction of new housing estates, Wałbrzych expanded geographically.
 In 1951, city limits were expanded by including Biały Kamień, Rusinowa, and parts of Glinik, Konradów, Lubiechów, Opoka, Podgórze, Sobięcin and Szczawienko as new districts.

 After the Treaty of Zgorzelec, remaining Germans were treated less harshly and an ethnic German society was established in 1957.
 The cultural activities however disappeared by the 1960s and the schools with German as the language of instruction gradually closed.
 The remaining German-speakers had little contact with the German spoken and written language and the local German-Silesian dialect became moribound.

 From 1958 to the mid-1980s, the Kleks Poetry Theater, a leading school theater in Poland, was active in the city.

 From 1975 to 1998 it was the capital of Wałbrzych Voivodeship.
 At the beginning of the 1990s, because of new social and economic conditions, a decision was made to close down the town's coal mines.
 In 1995, a Museum of Industry and Technology was set up on the facilities of the oldest coal mine in the area, KWK THOREZ.
 In 2001, the Wałbrzych Scientific Society was founded.
 The 2005 the film The Collector was filmed in and around Wałbrzych.

 In 2016, a hoard of 1,385 late medieval coins, Prague groschen of Kings Charles IV and Wenceslaus IV, was found on the border of Wałbrzych and Boguszów-Gorce.
 The hoard may have been hidden after 1420 during the Hussite Wars.
 It is one of the largest groschen hoards found in Poland.